 Pericoronal infection does not present any long-term side effects.
 Pericoronitis cannot be classified as a dental disease neither can it be referred to as abnormal dental growth.
 Pericoronitis is a gum tissue infection caused by lack of sufficient space in the jaw for the growth and alignment of the wisdom tooth.

 Click here to learn more about pericoronal infection and how it can be treated.
 Do you have a pericoronal infection or do you require pericoronitis removal?
-Schedule a consultation with any of our dental professionals today.
+Schedule a consultation with Emergency Dentist Near Me today.